-Whatever the makeup of your organisation, you’ll need to report survey results to different stakeholder groups in different ways and potentially using different channels and delivery formats.
+Whatever the makeup of your organisation, you’ll need to report employee engagement survey results to different stakeholder groups in different ways and potentially using different channels and delivery formats.
 We shed some light on what this might look like, share some sample templates and the aspects of results you may include in each.

 Reporting to your employees

 You’ll likely want to give employees a results overview, perhaps including key findings, successes and improvement areas, and planned next steps.
 Naturally, the right format here will depend on where your employees are based and what will be most easily accessible to them.
 If, for example, lots of employees don’t have easy access to a PC, you could consider results roadshow events with a presentation by leaders supplemented by posters in staff areas.
 Where your employees are all online, you could utilise the company intranet or email to reach them – possibly with a short and snappy employee report.
 Alternatively video is a great medium to use to convey high level survey results in an impactful way.

 Here’s an example of a high level employee report, and a show reel example taken from our animated survey results videos.

 Reporting to your people managers